Artist statement

 Upcoming

-- Samphire Hoe Solstice Celebration, June 2025
+- Samphire Hoe Solstice Celebration with the Bee Friendly Trust, June 2026

 - TRACES festival, Tower Hamlets Cemetery, London, July 2025